Table of Contents[Hide][Show]

 So again, what you eat is very powerful and can lower A1c levels more effectively than medication.

-A1c is tested every 3-4 months, so we recommend people update their eating plan for 4 months to achieve initial A1c reductions.
+A1c is tested every 3-4 months, so we recommend people update their eating plan, by following our proven guidelines, for 4 months to achieve initial A1c reductions.

 Let Us Help You Lower A1c Without Medication